cyberdm22/Task-6-Password-Strength-Analysis/README.md

 * **L** = Length of the password
 * **R** = Pool Size (number of possible characters, e.g., 95 for full ASCII)

 *Note: Length scales entropy linearly, while pool size scales it logarithmically.
 A long passphrase of simple lowercase words often mathematically defeats a short, complex password.
 This is why a 20-character password of just lowercase letters (high $L$, low $R$) is often much stronger than an 8-character password crammed with symbols (low $L$, high $R$).
-This is the core concept behind passphrases.*
+This is the core concept behind **passphrases**.*

 ## 🛠️ The Kali Linux Cracking Arsenal